Privacy Notice

 Our staff, contractors and others involved with the work of the ICB receive, appropriate and ongoing training to ensure that they are aware of their personal responsibilities and have contractual obligations to uphold confidentiality, which are enforceable through disciplinary procedures.
 Staff are trained to ensure how to recognise and report any incident and the organisation has procedures for investigating, managing and learning lessons from any incidents that occur.

-Your information will not be sent outside of the United Kingdom where the laws do not protect your privacy to the same extent as the law in the UK.
+Your information will not be sent outside the United Kingdom where the laws do not protect your privacy to the same extent as the law in the UK.
 We will never sell any information about you.

 Your Rights